-Keyboard: Invoke Object > Guides & Grid.
+Keyboard: Invoke the menu command Object > Grid and guides.
 To remove a guide, select it from the list, and click the Delete button.
 To reposition a guide, delete it, and then set a new guide at the desired position.

 Mouse: You can simply drag guides with the mouse to new positions.
 Also, if you move a guide into the horizontal or vertical ruler, the guide will be deleted.